 J: I think you’re exactly alike.

 C: Oh yeah?
 At least I’m not dumb like you are, who takes after your Mother.
-Two retards.

 (Jan punches the door)